 Provides an introduction to the design of control circuits and the electrical components that comprise these circuits.
 Students will design, troubleshoot and demonstrate a motor control training circuit in the context of a team environment.
-Required: Successful completion of all previous coursework.
+Prerequisite: APR 201 Electric Motors; Recommended: MTH 060 Introduction to Algebra